Sebastiaan-Alvarez-Rodriguez/nixos-pc/README.md

 1. get rid of `ambroisie` in `pkgs.ambroisie.<pkg-name>` (probably alias somewhere?).
 2. get rid of `ambroisie` in the entire project.
-3. get rid of `mkDisableOption` in the entire project.

 ## Steps